U.S. returns stolen Picasso painting 'La Coiffeuse' to France

-WASHINGTON U.S. authorities returned the stolen $15 million (10 million pounds) Picasso painting "La Coiffeuse" to France on Thursday, nine months after it was found in a FedEx shipment listed as a $37 handicraft.
+WASHINGTON U.S. authorities returned the stolen $15 million Picasso painting "La Coiffeuse" to France on Thursday, nine months after it was found in a FedEx shipment listed as a $37 handicraft.

 U.S. Immigrations and Customs Enforcement Director Sarah Saldana turned over the 1911 cubist oil painting to French officials in a ceremony at the French Embassy.